mbarabash-gtchs/Senior-Project/README.md

 To begin, a Neural Network is computer code that is designed to function like the human brain.
 The network consists of several "layers," which takes a specific type of input data and transforms it into the desired output.
 Within these layers are "neurons," which are essentially miniature functions that perform non-linearities on the weighted sum of their inputs.
 In order to reach the correct output, the neurons need their weights to be properly tuned.
 The values of those weights are calculated through a process called training.
 #### The training process goes as follows:
  * An input is given and evaluated by the network.
  * The output of the network is evaluated; The “amount” of error made by the network is quantified as a quantity called loss (The ideal weights would produce a minimum loss value).
+Note: accuracy and loss are two seperate values.
+A model may have an accuracy of 100% but a none-zero loss.
  * Weights are adjusted slightly to reduce the loss of the network.
 There are many ways to adjust this loss via different optimizers, but I chose to use the Adam Optimizer.
 As mentioned above, a dataset is needed to train the network.
 However, there are two main conditions that the dataset needs to meet to train a working network.
 These are:
  * Size: Neural Networks are designed to work like the human brain does; this means that the network will take the easiest method to get correct answers.
-If a dataset that a network is training on is too small, then the network will end up simply memorizing the images and their corresponding answers instead of learning why the answers correspond with images.
+If a dataset that a network is training on is too small, then the network will end up simply memorizing the images (called overfitting) and their corresponding answers instead of learning why the answers correspond with images.
  * Variance: If images within the dataset are similar to one another, then the network will struggle to identify images that are different from those it trained on.